ComedicChimera/whirlwind/docs/memory-model.md

 This method is called even the copy would normally be elided.
 This can have a significant performance impact if used incorrectly.

-## Nullability

-A reference can, like a value, be **nullable**.
-Nullable references may or may not exist.
-They are uncommon and should be avoided.
-The three cases for a nullable reference are: uninitialized local references, global references, and local references stored globally.

-**Nullable operators** can be used on all references but are only required on global references.
-Specifically, the **null-test operator** will accumulate a reference to its null value if it does not exist.
-It is denoted with a `?` placed after the reference.
-This allows for tests such as:

-    if ref? != null do
-        ...

-In that block (in the absence of a race condition/concurrency shenangans), `ref` is known to be non-null.
-In such blocks, global references can be accessed directly without nullable operators.

-The null-test operator can be combined with any one of the reference operators to faciliate a **nullable access operator** which will first perform a null-test before operating.
-These operators will accumulate to a null value if the null-test fails.

 ## Closures

 Closures have peculiar memory semantics that need special attention -- especially since they do